 Alyth is a small town with a choice of bed and breakfast accommodation and hotels, places to eat and shops for supplies.

-The Cateran Trail is a circular route and starts and finishes in Blairgowrie - a small town with bus links to the cities of Perth and Dundee.
+The Cateran Trail is a circular route and starts and finishes in Blairgowrie - a small town with bus links to the cities of Perth and Dundee (with an additional service from Deeside in the summer months).
 Alyth is also well served by bus.

 The rest of the trail has more limited public transport.
 Kirkmichael and Kirkton of Glenisla both do have a service that links them back to Blairgowrie.
-The Spittal of Glenshee only has a post-bus, with times that are unlikely to be convenient.
+The Spittal of Glenshee is passed by the Blairgowrie to Deeside bus which runs in the summer months.

 Timetables for all the routes can be found on Traveline Scotland.